 Do What’s Best For You

 Tune out other people, and the hysteria in the press and on social media about the Leaving Cert, and do what’s best for you.

-It’s never a nice feeling to feel like you failed, but in this case, it was made very hard for you to succeed.
+It’s never a nice feeling to feel like you failed, but that’s life.
 Maybe you feel that you let yourself down and coasted through 5th and 6th Year, but you didn’t know a global pandemic was coming.
-It was hard to actually focus on school and study when you didn’t know what was actually happening with the exams until the 11th hour.
+It was hard to actually focus on school and study when you didn’t know what was actually happening with the exams for quite a while.

 The Leaving Cert is just a gateway to the next phase of your life.
 It may feel like that gate has been banged in your face and everyone is waving from the other side, but there are always other ways to get where you want to go.
 If you need advice, please do reach out to your school, it’s what they’re there for.